sbrl/skyliner/README.md

 > Universal outlining engine.
 Generate an outline of any text-based document!

-Skyliner is a regular expression based document outlining engine.
+Skyliner is a regular expression based streaming document outlining engine.
 The goal is to support outlining as many different text-based formats as possible.
+It reads the input line-by-line and emits outline items.

 It was born out of frustration that [Atom-IDE](https://ide.atom.io/) doesn't support half of the file formats I usually work with.

 It can be used in 2 ways: